 You might’ve seen numbers like ‘::

-2′ inside Midjourney prompts.
-These are called prompt weights, and they help you emphasize (and de-emphasize) certain parts of prompts.
+2' inside Midjourney prompts.
+These are called prompt weights and they help you emphasize (or de-emphasize) certain parts of prompts.

 - All words have a default weight of 1 (but words at the start of a prompt have a greater effect on the result than words at the end)